Sun Staff Report

 * Enterprise Editor Christopher Scott and reporter Rick Sobey, second place, spot news reporting.
 Scott and Sobey were honored for their on-deadline story about suspected Boston Marathon bomber Tamerlan Tsarnaev and his time as a boxer in the Golden Gloves in Lowell.

 Judges wrote: "The Sun's thorough, smart reporting and writing about the death of bombing suspect Tamerlan Tsarnaev is the definition of great spot news.
-Timely, key interviews shed light on a baffling case and helped put the suspect in context."

 * WhatDoUWannaDo, The Sun's weekly supplement, third place, arts and entertainment section.
 Copy editor Joanne Deegan designs and edits this section.